apache/druid/docs/development/extensions-contrib/iceberg.md

 * Hive metastore catalog
 * Local catalog

-Druid does not support AWS Glue and REST based catalogs yet.
+Druid does not support AWS Glue catalog yet.

 For a given catalog, Iceberg input source reads the table name from the catalog, applies the filters, and extracts all the underlying live data files up to the latest snapshot.
 The data files can be in Parquet, ORC, or Avro formats.
 The data files typically reside in a warehouse location, which can be in HDFS, S3, or the local filesystem.